grpc/grpc-go/examples/features/xds/README.md

 # gRPC xDS example

-xDS is the protocol initially used by envoy, that is evolving into a universal data plan API for service mesh.
+xDS is the protocol initially used by Envoy, that is evolving into a universal data plan API for service mesh.

 The xDS example is a Hello World client/server capable of being configured with